mandyschen/Duck_Fishing/README.md

 ## How to Play
 1. Start the game.
-2. Move the duck with the arrow keys or WASD until you see bubbles.
+2. Move the duck with the arrow keys or WASD until you see fish.
-3. Go near the bubbles and press space.
+3. Go near the fish and press space.
-4. If it's a fish, rapidly press space to overlap with the target.
-5. If you catch a fish, sell it at the market for coins.
+4. If you catch a fish, sell it at the market for coins.
 If not, try again!
-6. Purchase upgrades and cosmetics at the market.
+5. Purchase new player characters at the market.
-7. Have fun!
+6. Have fun!

 ---